scchrodinger/keyloggerplusplus/README.md

 # keylogger++

 # Usage🗿
 Navigate to the directory that contains this code and open cmd or terminal in it then type "g++ Source.cpp -o keylogger" to build release.
-After that type "./keylogger" in console and you're good to go.
+After that type "./keylogger" in console to execute it and you're good to go.

 # Stopping it🗿
 Just type "taskkill /F /IM keylogger" in console.